Zoetis Inc Annual Shareholders Meeting Transcript

 Operator

-Good morning, ladies and gentlemen, and welcome to Zoetis Inc. 2020 Annual Shareholders Meeting.
-I would like to introduce you to Mr. Mike McCallister, Chairman of the Board of Zoetis Inc. Mr. McCallister, you may begin.
+Good morning, ladies and gentlemen, and welcome to Zoetis, Inc.'s 2021 Annual Shareholders Meeting.
+I would like to introduce you to Mr. Mike McCallister, Chairman of the Board of Zoetis Incorporated.
+Mr. McCallister, you may begin.

 Michael B. McCallister - Zoetis Inc. - Independent Non-Executive Chairman